-The local catalog allows you to place a request for items currently available in the University of Illinois Library or a library associated with I-Share.
-You can request to pick up the item from any library on campus, or you can have it sent to your campus office mail address if you have one.
+The catalog allows you to place a request for items currently available in the University of Illinois Library or a library associated with I-Share.
+You can request to pick up the item from libraries on campus, from I-Share partner libraries, or you may be able to have it sent to your campus office mail address.

 To renew an item online using your account: